 - It shouldn’t be used as the intro for any other podcasts

 When you start your episode, you can also include a particular sound or several sound effects to make your intro stand out from the other podcast intros.
-It’s a well-known podcasting technique, almost like a subliminal message that will become embedded in the mind of your listeners.
+It’s a well-known podcasting technique, almost like a subliminal audio message that will become embedded in the mind of your listeners.

-Use a teaser with a clip from the episode
+5. Use a teaser with a clip from the episode

 For example, you can highlight a passage from your discussion with your guest.
 By doing so, you will give your listeners an idea of the episode’s content and intrigue them.

-You can also choose a moment where you and your guests are laughing to show your audience the good times you will share with them (or you can choose a moment where the tone rises to arouse their curiosity 🧐 ).
+You can also choose a moment where you and your guests are laughing to show your audience the good times you will share with them (or you can include a moment where the tone rises to arouse their curiosity 🧐 ).

-Showcase your personality
+6. Showcase your personality

 In the podcast, the relationship between the host and the listener is often quite close.
 When listening to an episode on headphones, you almost get the impression that they’re speaking directly to you.
-The host becomes someone familiar, with their own name, voice, tone and humor.
+The host becomes someone familiar, with their own name, voice, tone, and humor.

 What about the outro of my podcast?